The pressure is on in wealth management

 Wealth management providers are trying to figure out the logic behind direct-to-consumer and will struggle to see it as a viable offering if some of the basics in client engagement still aren’t in play in the intermediated market.
-Too often sales and marketing are out of sync and the customer communication consists of generic mailings and performance fact sheets instead of real-time reporting.
+Too often, sales and marketing are out of sync, and customer communication consists of generic mailings and performance fact sheets instead of real-time reporting.

 Bridging the technology gap

 Many wealth management providers are aware that these expectations exist as they’re experienced in everyone’s day-to-day lives.
 The problem is too few know what to do about it or are not set up to address the challenge.

 At the same time, product and platform providers are neck-deep in ongoing regulatory change, internal ‘transformation’ and re-platforming whilst also trying to manage a lengthy backlog of development requests to not only evolve the platform capability but support the basics of the advice process.

 To even attempt to leverage the modern technologies available today to service, support, and engage with new and existing customers is too often overshadowed (and de-prioritised) by all the previous ‘must do’ requirements, pushing these into the ‘nice to have’ pile.
 In the UK, some providers have enabled digital signatures over the last 12 months and have been lauded as ‘transformational’, yet many providers still don’t offer them, and these solutions have been available for ten years.
 More widely, Open Banking is yet to fully take off, with a lot of work required to even start considering its next evolution, Open Finance.